mobilecoinfoundation/mobilecoin/BRANCHING.md

 (This is a major difference with squash merging and rebase merging.
 This is very important when merging long-lived branches and not small PRs.)

+If there are no conflicts, we can simply open a PR from e.g. `release/v4.0` to `master` in github.
+The release branches are protected, so merging this PR will not delete the branch.

+If there are conflicts, this won't exactly work, because we will have to resolve the conflicts, but we don't want to push more commits to `release/v4.0` to accomplish this.

 The local workflow for this may look something like this:

 ```